vadymmarkov/novel-demo/README.md

 ## Contributing

-We would love you to contribute to **Novel Template**, check the [CONTRIBUTING](https://github.com/vadymmarkov/novel-template/blob/master/CONTRIBUTING.md) file for more info.
+We would love you to contribute to **Novel Demo**, check the [CONTRIBUTING](https://github.com/vadymmarkov/novel-demo/blob/master/CONTRIBUTING.md) file for more info.

 ## License

-**Novel Template** is available under the MIT license.
-See the [LICENSE](https://github.com/vadymmarkov/novel-template/blob/master/LICENSE.md) file for more info.
+**Novel Demo** is available under the MIT license.
+See the [LICENSE](https://github.com/vadymmarkov/novel-demo/blob/master/LICENSE.md) file for more info.